TheAbdullahChaudhary/granger-documentations/granger-image-importer.md

 - **Timeouts**: Reduce batch size; increase PHP time/memory limits.
 - **EDD transfer button disabled**: Install and activate Easy Digital Downloads.

+If issues persist, try a small 5–10 row CSV first to validate filenames and column headers, then scale up.

 ## FAQ
 - **Can I use .xls files?** No. Save as CSV or XLSX.